facebookresearch/CompilerGym/docs/source/llvm/index.rst

         0.0000000e+00], dtype=float32)
     >>> math.isclose(env.observation["InstCountNorm"][2:].sum(), 1)
     True

-The corresponding :code:`InstCountNormDict` space returns these values as a dictionary of named features.

 The InstCount observation space and its derivatives are cheap to compute, deterministic, and platform independent.